dbdesign-students-spring2024/7-web-app-danielwby/README.md

-# this is my APP title:[Welcome to my bike shop](https://i6.cims.nyu.edu/~bw2427/web-app-danielwby/flask.cgi/) Click on me！
+# this is my APP title:[Welcome to my bike shop](https://i6.cims.nyu.edu/~bw2427/web-app-danielwby/flask.cgi/)

 This APP is mainly for the staff of the bicycle shop to maintain information such as inventory and storage of bicycles.